jdockerty/onetimesecret-go/README.md

         return // If the API is offline, an error is returned.
     }

     // Send a secret to your friends email address, which will be destroyed within 60 seconds of creation.
-They must enter the passphrase to
+    // They must enter the passphrase to view it. secretResp, err := client.Create(
-    // view it
-	secretResp, err := client.Create(
 	"my super secret value",
 	"very secret passphrase",
 	"bestfriend@gmail.com",
 	60)
     if err != nil {
 	// Handling errors from sending requests and dealing with JSON go here log.Fatal(err)
 	}

-	// Log the Secret struct response with various information to stdout in easy to read format. secretResp.PrettyPrint()
+    // Log the Secret struct response with various information to stdout in an easy to read format. secretResp.PrettyPrint()

 }
 ```